Cosedn/SC21Program/Tensor Factorization GPU/Readme.md

 ### 3.4 Run

 At present the programs can only run on a single node.
-To run KroMagnon-TF_1GPU, Hogwild_1GPU, and CUSNTF_1GPU, you need to make sure that at least 1 GPU device can be detected on the node.
-To run KroMagnon-TF_4GPUs, you need to make sure that at least 4 GPU devices can be detected on the node.
+To run KroMagnon-TF_1GPU, Hogwild_1GPU, and CUSNTF_1GPU, you need to ensure that at least one GPU device can be detected on the node.
+To run KroMagnon-TF_4GPUs, you need to ensure that at least four GPU devices can be detected on the node.

-To check the GPU devices counts in a node, you can run `nvidia-smi` or `lspci | grep -i nvidia` command.
+To check the GPU device counts in a node, you can run `nvidia-smi` or `lspci | grep -i nvidia` command.

 The program can be executed by specifying the task number (MPI process number) when submitted to the cluster.
-On TianHe2 platform, we use `yhrun` command to submit a program:
+On the Tianhe2 Platform, we use `yhrun` command to submit a job:

 ```
 yhrun -N <node number> -n <task number> <executable file>
 ```

-Since our program runs on a single node and using only one task, the submitting command becomes:
+Since our program runs on a single node and uses only one task, the command becomes:

 ```
 yhrun -N 1 -n 1 SGD.exe
 ```

-If not on TianHe2 platform, the submitting command may be different.
+If not on the Tianhe2 Platform, the command of submitting jobs may not be `yhrun`.